mjwh236/mjwh236.github.io/README.md

 # mjwh236.github.io
-This Project is my personal website with the objective to highlight my skills and be a summary of my technical experiances.
+This Project is my personal website with the objective to highlight my skills and be a summary of my technical experiences.